ATrefzer/Insight/README.md

 Second, if you have to make modifications in a file with interwoven code serving different tasks there is a higher risk that you break an unrelated feature Y when working on feature X.

 The utility helps you to find these hotspots.

+In the visualizations, the area of a rectangle or innermost circle corresponds to the size of a file (lines of code).
+The color corresponds to the change frequency.

 ![Tree Map](https://github.com/ATrefzer/Insight/blob/master/Screenshots/TreeMap.PNG)